-- What are my responsibilities as a computer user at IU?
+- Your responsibilities as a computer user at IU

 - Policies regarding UITS research systems

-- Using Modules to manage your software environment
+- Use Modules to manage your software environment

-- Cray native mode (ESM) and Cluster Compatibility Mode (CCM)
+- ARCHIVED: Cray native mode (ESM) and Cluster Compatibility Mode (CCM)

-- Compiling C, C++, and Fortran programs on Big Red II at IU
+- Compile programs on Big Red 3 at IU

-- Compiling Java programs on Big Red II at IU
+- ARCHIVED: Compile Java programs on Big Red II at IU

-- Running batch jobs on Big Red II
+- ARCHIVED: Run batch jobs on Big Red II

-- Using PCP to bundle multiple serial jobs to run them in parallel
+- Use PCP to bundle multiple serial jobs to run in parallel on IU research supercomputers

 X forwarding and interactive jobs

-- WRF - weather research and forecasting model
+- ARCHIVED: WRF - weather research and forecasting model